Altius/soda/README.md

 When finished, the final product is a gallery that is available from the web address `http://www.uwencode.org/~abc/my-soda-plot-results`.

+For example, here is a gallery made from earlier testing that is stored in my home directory's `public_html` folder: [http://uwencode.org/~areynolds/soda-test/](http://uwencode.org/~areynolds/soda-test/)

 ## Options

 Other options are available depending on how you want to customize the run.